ietf-teep/architecture/draft-ietf-teep-architecture.md

-applications in a protected environment that enforces that any code within that environment cannot be tampered with, and that any data used by such code cannot be read or tampered with by any code outside that environment in the Rich Execution Environment (REE), including by a commodity operating system (if present).
+applications in a protected environment that enforces that any code within that environment cannot be tampered with, and that any data used by such code cannot be read or tampered with by any code outside that environment, including by a commodity operating system (if present).
+In a system with multiple TEEs, this also means that code in one TEE cannot be read or tampered with by code in the other TEE.

 This separation reduces the possibility of a successful attack on application components and the data contained inside the TEE.
 Typically, application components are chosen to execute inside a TEE because those application components perform security sensitive operations or operate on sensitive data.
-An application component running inside a TEE is referred to as a Trusted Application (TA), while an application running outside any TEE is referred to as an Untrusted Application.
+An application component running inside a TEE is referred to as a Trusted Application (TA), while an application running outside any TEE, i.e. in the Rich Execution Environment (REE), is referred to as an Untrusted Application.

 TEEs use hardware enforcement combined with software protection to secure TAs and its data.
 TEEs typically offer a more limited set of services to TAs than is